 The target for QA/QC of wood pole intrusive inspections is derived from 10% of completed inspections.
-The 2025 target increase is due to the overall target increase for transmission and distribution wood pole intrusive inspections (WMP.1190 and WMP.483) described in Sections 2.2.1.9 and 2.2.1.17 (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.6.4 for details on QA/QC of Wood Pole Intrusive).
+The 2025 target increase is due to the overall target increase for transmission and distribution wood pole intrusive inspections (WMP.1190 and WMP.483) described in Sections 2.2.1.9 and 2.2.1.17.